Cloud Database Migration Services

 Trusted by

 A database migration is not a copy operation.
-It is the movement of the operational record that the business runs on -- customer data, transaction history, configuration state -- from one platform to another without losing a record and without taking the application that depends on it offline for longer than the business can accept.
+It moves the operational record the business runs on: customer data, transaction history, and configuration state.
+That has to happen without losing a single record and without taking the dependent application offline longer than the business can accept.

 The risk in database migration is not the technical approach.
 The risk is the gap between what was tested in staging and what exists in production: data quality issues that only appear at scale, stored procedures that behave differently under replication load, application queries that assume engine-specific behaviour that the destination does not have.
 The migration plan that accounts for this starts with a complete inventory and ends with automated validation at the record level.